lavollmer/advice-generator-app/README.md

 # Advice Generator App

 This project entailed creating the Advice Generator App with both mobile and web responsive designs.
-Key features include
+It was React-based advice generator app that fetches and displays random advice using the Advice Slip API.
+The app handles loading states, errors, and data fetching with useEffect and asynchronous functions, providing a seamless user experience.

 ## Table of contents